-The County will issue ONE recycling wheeled cart and ONE trash wheeled cart to household residences that receive County-contracted collection services.
+The County will issue ONE recycling wheeled cart, ONE trash wheeled cart, and ONE organics wheeled cart to household residences that receive County-contracted collection services.
 Residents moving into a new home should contact 3-1-1 to request delivery of each type of cart.
-New residents that move into an existing house where the previous owner may have taken the carts should call 3-1-1 to request a recycling and or trash cart.
+New residents that move into an existing house where the previous owner may have taken the carts should call 3-1-1 to request recycling and or trash carts.
 The Resource Recovery Division (RRD) will require for verification purposes through the tax assessor’s file, that the resident purchased the property/house within the past 12 months.
 This policy will be strictly enforced.
-All wheeled recycling and trash carts are the property of Prince George’s County and should remain at the address which it was delivered.
+All wheeled recycling and trash carts are the property of Prince George’s County and should remain at the address to which it was delivered.

 |New Year’s Day||Memorial Day||Independence Day|